Devoir/server/README.md

 4. create the tables with the create statements from our design doc

     $ createuser --interactive
+    #Enter name of role to add: postgres
+    #Shall the new role be a superuser? y
     $ createdb devoir

     #run postgres in another tab